-4.5 Quad I/O Operation (1-4-4)
+5.5 Quad I/O Operation (1-4-4)

-The AT25XE041D supports the Quad I/O mode which enhances overall throughput over the standard SPI and dual operation modes by increasing the data transfer rate.
-In this mode, address and data are transferred on four pins: IO_0 , IO_1 , IO_2 , and IO_3 .
+The AT25FF041A supports the Quad I/O mode which enhances overall throughput over the standard SPI and dual operation modes by increasing the data transfer rate.
+In this mode, address and data are transferred on four pins; IO_0 , IO_1 , IO_2 , and IO_3 .
 This means that only 1/4th the number of clocks are required to transfer the address and data relative to standard SPI mode.
-This is known as a 1-4-4 transfer which is defined as follows: 1-pin command, 4-pin address, and 4-pin data (1-4-4).
+This is known as a 1-4-4 transfer which is defined as 1-pin command, 4-pin address, and 4-pin data (1-4-4).

-In Quad I/O mode, the command (C) is driven to the memory device on the IO_0 pin.
+In Quad I/O mode the command (C) is driven to the memory device on the SI (IO_0) pin.
 During write operations, the IO_0 , IO_1 , IO_2 , and IO_3 pins switched to inputs and the address and data are driven on all four pins, allowing four bits to be transferred on every clock.
 During read operations, once the command is transferred on the SI (IO_0) pin, address is transferred on the IO_0 , IO_1 , IO_2 , and IO_3 pins, allowing a 24-bit address to be transferred in only six clocks.
 Once the address transfer is complete, these pins are switched to outputs and the data is driven on all four pins, allowing four data bits to be transferred on every clock.
-Note that mode bits III_0 0 must not be in high-impedance (tri-state) mode.
+Note that mode bits M[7:0] must not be in high impedance mode.
 For optimal performance it is recommended to drive a value of 55h or FFh on these bits when not in XiP mode.

-A 1-4-4 Quad I/O read operation is shown in Figure 14.
-An example of this operation is a Manufacturer/Device ID Read (94h).
-Note that this type of transfer can contain one or more dummy bytes between the end of the address and the beginning of the data output depending on the type of command and the operating frequency.
-See the Table 21 for more information.
+Figure 14 shows a 1-4-4 quad I/O read operation.
+An example of this is a Manufacturer/Device ID Read (94h).
+Note that this type of transfer may contain one or more dummy bytes between the end of the address and the beginning of the data output depending on the type of command and the operating frequency.
+See Table 20 for more information.